ily-R/ImageCoregistration/README.md

   <img src="https://github.com/ily-R/ImageCoregistration/blob/master/readmeImages/paris.gif?raw=true" alt="capture reconstruction"/>
 </p>

-You can see how the Eiffel tower is moving, which indicates the two images present in the gif come from different perspective.
+You can see how the Eiffel tower is moving, which indicates the two images present in the gif come from different perspectives.
+Which in our case the source and target images.

 # Future work:
 * Add more robust feature for noisy SAR images like